Lubsch/nixos-config/README.md

 ## Dependencies

-- Nixpkgs: Perhaps the greatest package repository out there, also providing NixOS-modules and a library
+- Nixpkgs: Perhaps the greatest package repository out there, also providing NixOS-modules and its standard library
+- Impermanence: Define what data persist boots
+- Hyprland: Window manager
 - Home-Manager: Modules for managing the home directory
-- Impermanence: Define what data persist boots
+- Firefox-Addons: Duh.

 ## Where state lingers on

 - Hibernation resume offset and swap size (see `flake.nix`)
-- Wifi and Email credentials
+- Wifi credentials
 - SSH keys (including git access)
 - Steam settings and Proton (run `, protonup` for install and updates)
 - Browser settings
 - User password
+- Password Manager (required for email)

 ## Todo that's not marked